Anglican, Uniting and Protestant funerals in Australia: a light-filled church interior with a plain cross

 The Anglican Church in Australia is not uniform.
 Different dioceses have distinct theological leanings, and these affect funeral practice.

 The Sydney Diocese leans Reformed (evangelical) and tends toward simpler services with a strong emphasis on scripture exposition and preaching.
-The Brisbane and Melbourne dioceses lean Anglo-Catholic and may include more ritual elements: incense, holy water, the Eucharist (Communion), and formal vestments.
+The Melbourne Diocese has a broader churchmanship that includes Anglo-Catholic parishes where more ritual elements are common: incense, the Eucharist (Communion), and formal vestments.
+Other dioceses such as Adelaide, Perth, and Canberra-Goulburn sit broadly in the middle.
+Churchmanship varies parish by parish, so the style of a particular funeral depends on the local church.

 In practice, this means two Anglican funerals in different parts of Australia can look and feel quite different.
 A funeral at an evangelical parish in Sydney's north shore will have a different character to one at an Anglo-Catholic parish in inner Brisbane.
 Both are valid Anglican services, but the tone and ritual detail vary.

-Families should discuss preferences with the parish minister early in the planning process.
+Families often discuss preferences with the parish minister early in the planning process.
 Most Anglican clergy are willing to adapt within the boundaries of the liturgy.

 Uniting Church funerals